narslan/chessnut/README.md

 chessnut
 =====
-`chessnut` is a very simple Angular web interface to play against chess engines.
+`chessnut` is a very simple `Angular` web interface for playing against chess engines.
- At its core, [binbo](https://github.com/DOBRO/binbo) runs and interacts with chess engines.
+ At its core, [binbo](https://github.com/DOBRO/binbo) runs and interacts with the chess engines.
- The transmission of moves are handled [cowboy](https://https://github.com/ninenines/cowboy) .
+ The transmission of moves between client and backend is handled by [cowboy](https://https://github.com/ninenines/cowboy) over Websockets.
- The Web UI embodies the components out of [lichess-org/chessground-examples](https://github.com/lichess-org/chessground-examples).
+ The Web UI embodies the components from [lichess-org/chessground-examples](https://github.com/lichess-org/chessground-examples).

-This is a learning tool.
-Mainly, to practice some `erlang` programming language.
+This was a learning tool.
+Mainly, to practice `erlang` programming language.
+It turns out that the idea has more fun in it than predicted.

 #### TODOS:
 1. A better web interface.
 2. There are many things to implement out of `binbo`, the possibilities are many.
 Tournaments between engines, a game analyzer.
 3. `chessground` doesn't know anything about en passant rule and pawn promotion.
-I haven't add any lines to handle them.
+I haven't add anything to handle them.
 Therefore, those cases, when occur, render the game unplayable.

 ## Installation
 ### Build the UI